pjagada/spawn-juicer/README.md

 When starting up the macro, make sure that all instances are either on the title screen or on the pause menu of an atum-ed world.

+### Script Guide
+All scripts have further instructions at the top of the script file.

+- `MultiResetSetup-v0.2.ahk` - Run this script once when you create your instances to put instanceNumber.txt in them
+- `SeedInitialize.ahk` - Run this script when you want to change the seed (in atum) that your instances are using
+- `ActivateSprintHitboxes.ahk` - Run this script whenever you launch your instances to toggle sprint and hitboxes
+- `spawn_juicer.ahk` - Run this script when you're ready to start resetting

 ### Autoresetter blacklists
 - [My blacklist] (for 1.17 ssg gravel seed)
 - [LeonToast's blacklist] (for 1.17 ssg gravel seed but stricter)